-In this course we will explore some of the most common sub-genres of joropo.
-These sub-genres follow differences in progressions and sometimes in style of play.
-It is always important to be able to recognize or distinguish between sub-genres and become familiar with the concept for when you move forward as a musician.
+This course will explore some of the most common sub-genres of joropo.
+These sub-genres follow differences in progressions and sometimes in the style of play.
+It is always important to recognize or distinguish between sub-genres and become familiar with the concept for when you move forward as a musician.

 - Dominant the Pajarillo progression with Joropo Llanero